Last modified on July 5th, 2017 at 9:21 am

-Daniel Thomas is Executive Chef at Fukushu Concepts’ BIRD Southern Table and Bar, scheduled to open in February 2017.
+Daniel Thomas is Executive Chef at Fukushu Concepts’ BIRD Modern Provisions & Bar, scheduled to open in July 31, 2017.
 Thomas has also worked as a chef at 47 Scott, The Abbey, Jax Kitchen, and J&G Steakhouse Scottsdale.

 The Benriner is a favorite brand among chefs for its combination of ease-of-use and sharpness.
 Use it when a uniform thickness on slices is required, such as in scalloped potatoes or pickled cucumber slices.